 The boutique hotel's decor is tastefully modern and modest, with spacious rooms are bathed in natural light, opening up to panoramic views of the harbour and Victoria Park on one side, and the architecturally distinctive Lai Tak Tsuen public housing estate (prominently featured in 2017’s Ghost in the Shell) on the landward side—all thanks to floor-to-ceiling windows and a lack of neighbouring buildings.

 Little Tai Hang, 98 Tung Lo Wan Rd, Causeway Bay, Hong Kong, +852 3899 8888; littletaihang.com

 See also:7 Luxury Hotel Pools In Hong Kong—From Staycations To Day Passes

-The Minimal is a treasure trove of nostalgic nick-nacks and quirky home decor—but whether you're looking to buy something or not, it's hard to browse this quirky little store without chancing upon something that'll slap a smile on your face.
+The Minimal is a vintage store full of nostalgic nick-nacks and quirky home decor.
+Whether you're looking to buy something or not, it's hard to browse this little treasure trove without chancing upon something that'll slap a smile on your face.

 The Minimal, G/F, 38 Sun Chun Street, Tai Hang, Hong Kong, +852 2369 2328

 See also: My Neighbourhood: Bakehouse's Gregoire Michaud On Wan Chai